-One of the pre-requisites to work as a freelancer is to have the skills needed for the job.
+One of the prerequisites for working as a freelancer is to have the skills needed for the job.

-As a freelancer, you’ll have to take care of your training and build the necessary skills using online digital marketing courses, other resources you can find on the web and with a lot of practice.
+As a freelancer, you’ll have to take care of your training and build the necessary skills using online digital marketing courses and other resources you can find on the web and with a lot of practice.

-Solo-entrepreneurs don’t have the luxury of escalating issues to management or outsourcing work to other companies but they have to be in a position to provide solutions and solve problems without external help.
+Solo entrepreneurs don’t have the luxury of escalating issues to management or outsourcing work to other companies, but they have to be able to provide solutions and solve problems without external help.

 There are a couple of ways to build skills fast:

-Spend some time going through a course and get a certification.
+Spend some time going through a course and getting a certification.
 This will help you secure a job as a junior digital marketing professional.

 Use your time working as part of the team to learn how a digital marketing agency works.
 Ask questions and try to replicate the steps and practices of other professionals.